cesaSalaam/tableHomework/README.md

 # tableHomework
 Ios Mobile application Homework

-This application shows how table views work
+This application implements a tableView, alerts, adding data to table view and saving data to coreData